 The lessons are planned so that all the material and preparation required for both examination papers, Chemistry Paper 1 and Chemistry Paper 2, are covered by the six modules of the course.
-Topics that will be examined only in Paper 2 are given in bold type in the lesson aims at the beginning of each lesson.
+Topics that will be examined only in Paper 2 (from June 2019 onwards) are given in bold type in the lesson aims at the beginning of each lesson.